joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-04-chocolate-bad.md

 To show that this is true in general, we need to keep track of how $P(m,d)$ relates to $P(m-1,d), P(m,d-1), \ldots, P(m-2,d-1), \ldots.$

-However, we'll now switch to an intuitive picture of the hidden pendulum that drives the system toward balance so that $P(m,d) = 1/2$ for all $m$ and $d.$
+We'll show how to do that at the end, but now we'll now switch to an intuitive model of the hidden pendulum that drives the system toward balance so that $P(m,d) = 1/2$ for all $m$ and $d.$

 ### Bag dynamics